tabatkins/bignum/README.md

 * .toString(base?) - Returns the number in string form in the given base.
 Again, if the base isn't given, uses the number's default base.
 Unlike digitsInBase(), toString() requires 2 <= base <= 36, so it can reasonably print it.

 A Z can also be used directly in expressions with strings or JS numbers - it'll autoconvert itself into the appropriate type.
 (Possible issue - when concatenated with a string, it appears to trigger .valueOf() first, which means it'll concat "NaN" rather than a string version of the number when the number is large enough.
 I might just need to remove the .valueOf() entirely.)

+**Important note:**  All of the Z instance methods that return a Z do so by *mutating the this argument directly, and returning it*.
+That is, in `var y = x.mul(3);` not only is y set to x*3, but x itself now equals three times what it used to.
+To avoid this, use the static variants of the methods.

+### Using the Z methods statically ###

+Every method defined on a Z *instance* also exists on the Z *class object*, taking an additional first argument.
+For example, instead of `x.mul(y)`, you can call `Z.mul(x,y)`.
+Even `.sign` has a static variant in `Z.sign(n)`.

+The static variants work the same as their instance variants, except that they **don't** mutate any of their arguments.
+This is usually accomplished by just cloning the first argument, so most of the static variants imply an extry object creation over their instance variant.

+The static variants are often most convenient for just constructing a large number directly, like `Z.pow(3, 1000)` (rather than `Z(3).pow(1000)`, which I find slightly clumsier to read and write).